Pacifica Spindrift Players Executive Board Bylaws

 5. Term of Office

-1. Term of office for elected Board members shall be 3 years, commencing at the Transitional Session.
+1. Term of office for elected Board members shall be 3 years, commencing at the Transitional Session, defined in (4) below.

 6. Removal from Office

-1. A member of the Board may be removed from office by a simple majority of the entire Board, plus two.
+1. A member of the Board may be removed from office by a simple majority of the entire Board, plus one.

-2. Three consecutive absences from the Board meetings during a single membership year may be considered a reason for removal, at the option of a majority of the entire Board.
+2. Three total absences from the Board meetings during a single membership year may be considered a reason for removal, at the option of a majority of the Board.

-3. In the event of the resignation, death, or removal of the President, the rules of succession will apply, as stated in Article V, subsection G. Replacement of any Board Member beside the President will be made by nomination from any current Board Member and approved by a majority vote of the Board.
+3. Replacement of any Board Member will be made by nomination from any current Board Member and approved by a majority vote of the Board.
 That person will only fulfill the remainder of the current membership year, and will be subject to re-election at the next Annual Membership meeting.

 1. All: